 Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Locations of deficient segments under this alternative are shown in Figure 3.2-17 in DEIS Chapter 3.
 Approximately 11.7% of total lanemiles of functionally classified county roadways are projected to be deficient by 2025 under buildout of Alternative 1.
 This is below the County's concurrency threshold of 15%, so would not trigger concurrency under the current adopted policy.
 Locations of deficient segments under this alternative are shown in Figure 3.2-18 in DEIS Chapter 3.
 Approximately 14.1% of total lanemiles of functionally classified county roadways are projected to be deficient by 2025 under buildout of Alternative 2.
 This is below the County's concurrency threshold of 15%, so would not trigger concurrency under the current adopted policy.
 Locations of deficient segments under this alternative are shown in Figure 3.2-19 in DEIS Chapter 3.
 Approximately 18.6% of total lanemiles of functionally classified county roadways are projected to be deficient by 2025 under buildout of Alternative 3.
 This exceeds the County's concurrency threshold of 15%, so would trigger concurrency under the current adopted policy.
 Locations of deficient segments under this alternative are shown in Figure 3.2-3 in FEIS Chapter 3.
 Approximately 16.4% of total lanemiles of functionally classified county roadways are projected to be deficient by 2025 under buildout of the Preferred Alternative.
 This is above the County's concurrency threshold of 15%, so would trigger concurrency under the current adopted policy.
 Intersection operations-countywide average delay.
-LOS is represented erational conditions at an intersection, be prough C imply traffic flows with minima with potential for substantial delays.
-The County does not have adopted I congested operations.
-LOS standards for intersections.
-It is go enerally accepted in industry practice th nat LOS E and LOS F represent For purposes of analysis presented i n the DEIS, impacts are identified if the e following analysis thresholds are met : Signalized intersections - operatir ng at LOS E or LOS F. Stop controlled intersections - one e or more stop-controlled intersection I egs operating at LOS F with average d elay greater than 180 seconds.
+LOS is represented E imply conditions that approach cap.
+The County does not have adopted I by letter grades A through F. LOS A throacity, and LOS F implies unstable flow erational conditions at an intersection, to prough C imply traffic flows with minima wwith potential for substantial delays. enerally accepted in industry practice the al to medium delay, while LOS D and congested operations.
+For purposes of analysis presented in the DEIS, impacts are identified if the following analysis thresholds are met: Signalized intersections - operating at LOS E or LOS F. Stop controlled intersections - one or more stop-controlled intersection legs operating at LOS F with average delay greater than 180 seconds.
 Number of signalized intersections projected to operate at LOS E or F by 2025: 4 Number of signalized intersections projected to operate at LOS E or F by 2025: 5 Number of signalized intersections projected to operate at LOS E or F by 2025: 6 Number of signalized intersections projected to operate at LOS E or F by 2025: 5 Number of stop-controlled intersections projected to have one or more stop controlled operating at LOS F with average delay >180 seconds by 2025: 5 Number of stop-controlled intersections projected to have one or more stop controlled operating at LOS F with average delay >180 seconds by 2025: 6 Number of stop-controlled intersections projected to have one or more stop controlled operating at LOS F with average delay >180 seconds by 2025: 10 Number of stop-controlled intersections projected to have one or more stop controlled operating at LOS F with average delay >180 seconds by 2025: 5